Problem

 If this problem is present, it usually creates one or more of these situations in practice.

-This problem often co-exists with recurring questions and documentation drift.
+This problem often co-exists with repeat questions and documentation drift.
 Use the index to find the closest match.